-Thinking about doing something without ever actually doing it is a large part of , especially when surrounded by people you see as more authentic.
+Thinking about doing something without ever actually doing it is a large part of what makes you feel like a fraud, especially when surrounded by people you see as more authentic.
 So let go of perfectionism, just get started, and work on continually getting better from there.

 6. Remember that being wrong isn't the same as being incompetent.

 In addition to downplaying their achievements, people with Impostor Syndrome tend to fixate on failures.
 Everyone makes mistakes — even Hall of Fame athletes strike out, throw interceptions, and miss free throws.
 Perfection is not one of your job requirements!

 7. Embrace lifelong learning.